xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

   * Facebook Pixel ID : Here you need to place your Facebook Pixel ID

   {% note info %}
   If you don't have a Facebook Pixel ID yet, you can generate it as described at [https://www.facebook.com/business/help/952192354843755](https://www.facebook.com/business/help/952192354843755 "Facebook eCommerce Module").
+Facebook Pixel will allow tracking such events like _View Content/Search/Add to Cart/Initiate Checkout/Purchase_ and you can get stats on these event to work with sales funel, ads conversion and so on.
   {% endnote %}

   When defined, click the **Generate Product Feed** button to get a link that you should use to upload the product feed to your Facebook Catalog